p3tecracknell/tellprox/README.md

 All settings are contained within config.ini which will be created after the first time the process is stopped.

-Note that the setup.py is not ready yet.

 Requirements
 ============
 You will need telldus-core.
 On Windows it comes with TelldusCenter: